Open-world Star Wars Outlaws game announced for 2024 on PC, PS5 and Xbox Series X/S

 Watch the World Premiere trailer of Star Wars Outlaws.
 Introducing scoundrel Kay Vess in the first-ever open-world Star Wars game.
-Coming 2024.
+Announced this weekend at the Xbox Games Showcase, the game is scheduled for a 2024 release.

 More Gaming: